 (55 km from Gisborne, 279 km from Opotiki)

-Our first stop from Gisborne to Opotiki was Tolaga Bay where we quickly discovered that things are different in East Cape NZ when the road sign read, “No Skateboards, Scooters, Bikes, and Horses to be ridden on the footpath.”
+Tolaga Bay was our first stop from Gisborne to Opotiki.
+Here, we quickly discovered that things are different in East Cape NZ when the road sign read, “No Skateboards, Scooters, Bikes, and Horses to be ridden on the footpath.“

-Our Tolaga Bay things to do list included a walk to the end of the 660-metre wharf.
-Built in 1929 and restored in 2002-2006, the Tolaga Bay wharf claims to be the longest wharf in New Zealand and the second longest in the Southern Hemisphere.
+Our Tolaga Bay things-to-do list included a walk to the end of the 660-metre wharf.
+Completed in 1929 and restored in 2002-2006, the Tolaga Bay Wharf claims to be the longest wharf in New Zealand and the second-longest in the Southern Hemisphere.
 Allow about 30 minutes to walk to the end, longer if you want to join the locals and drop in a fishing line.

-NOTE: The Tiwai wharf on the South Island is much longer according to this article.
+NOTE: It may not actually be the longest wharf in NZ as Tiwai wharf on the South Island is much longer, according to this article.

-Not far from the wharf is a trailhead marker for Cook’s Cove Walkway, a 2.5-hour hiking loop to one of the landing spots of Captian James Cook and his ship the HMS Endeavour as they circumnavigated and charted New Zealand.
+Not far from the wharf is a trailhead marker for Cook’s Cove Walkway, a 2.5-hour hiking loop to one of the landing spots of Captain James Cook and his ship, the HMS Endeavour, as they circumnavigated and charted New Zealand.

 (91 km from Gisborne, 243 km from Opotiki)